The Supreme Court overturned a mandate that certain organizations receiving HIV/AIDS funding state their opposition to prostitution.

 Iran’s June 14 presidential election results, announced the day after voting was held, were nothing less than a political earthquake.

-Bradley Manning Has Done More for U.S. Security than SEAL Team 6
+Bradley Manning has done more for U.S. security than SEAL Team 6 ever did.

 What if the unipolar moment turns out to be a planetary moment in which previously distinct imperial events fuse into a single disastrous system?